 If you have never started a budget before, it can seem a little overwhelming at first.
-When I first started budgeting, my finances were a mess.
+When I started budgeting, my finances were a mess.
 It took me a while to get organized, but once I did, the financial stress just seemed to disappear.
-Having a plan and a budget that works for you is so important for financial success.
+Having a plan and a budget that works for you is crucial to financial success.
 Today I wanted to share some of the best budgeting articles for beginners to help you start budgeting right away.

-There are soooo many methods to budgeting out there, how do you know which one to use?
-It all depends on the schedule you want to use for your budget (monthly, every two weeks, once a week, by paycheck etc….).
+There are so many methods of budgeting out there, how do you know which one to use?
+It all depends on the schedule you want to use for your budget (monthly, every two weeks, once a week, by paycheck, etc).
 A monthly budget might look very different, and might function differently than a budget created for a weekly schedule.
-Sometimes, it all starts with making a rough budget, and then tweaking it to fit your exact needs.
+Sometimes, it all starts with making a rough budget and then tweaking it to fit your exact needs.
 With all the different styles of budgeting out there, the end result is the same.
 For the most part, the basics are the same as well.
-You have to know your income, your expenses, and have a plan for everything else.
+You have to know your income, your expenses and have a plan for everything else.

 How to Start a Budget (When You Suck at Budgeting) – The Busy Budgeter

-The Beginner's Guide To Budgeting – The Budget Mamma
+The Beginner's Guide to Budgeting – The Budget Mama

-How to Budget for Beginners: A 6-Step Guide – Financegirl
+How to Create a Budget: A 6-Step Guide – Natalie Bacon